A prospect is anyone who has begun ninth grade OR who has received any sort of benefit from MIT or a booster.

 If I want to transfer to MIT, how do I do it?

-If you are currently at a Division III institution, you can complete the NCAA self-release form (located at ncaa.org under “forms”), then email or fax it to the compliance officer at MIT.
+If you are currently at a Division III institution, you can complete the NCAA self-release form (located at ncaa.org by searching "Permission to Contact"), then email or fax it to the compliance officer at MIT.
 This form will allow contact between you and the MIT coach for up to 30 days.
 After this 30-day window closes, a second self-release must be filled out and sent to MIT.
 Once the initial self-release form has been received, MIT is not allowed to contact your current institution.
 After the 30-day window, MIT may contact your current school if you decide to pursue a transfer.
 MIT may not contact the current school if a second release to contact is sent and must wait for the expiration of the self-release form.
 Though a coach is not allowed to contact your current coach during this 30 or 60-day window, you are highly encouraged to talk to your current coach about a possible transfer to MIT, or any school of your choice.

 If you are currently attending a Division I or II institution, you must obtain a written release stating that your current school grants MIT permission to contact you.
 This permission can be obtained through the compliance officer at your current Division I or II institution.
 Your compliance officer will contact MIT directly.
 After this paperwork has been completed, your current compliance officer should let you know, you can contact the MIT coach.